keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 **Secrets** – To provide your app with environment variables or sensitive information like credentials, API keys etc., enter them as key-value pairs in the section **Secrets**.
 These secrets will be injected into the `secrets.toml` file upon deployment of the app.

-**Table/File Input Mapping** – Select a table or files in the input mapping section
+**Table/File Input Mapping** – Select a table or files in the input mapping section.

 **(Re)deploy Data App** – Once everything is set up, simply click **Deploy Data App** (or **Redeploy Data App**).